mittwald/api-client-js/packages/models/README.md

 #### Entry-Point Model

-Provide a single model (name it `[Model]`) as an entry point for all different model types (detailed, list, proxy, ...).
+Provide a single model (name it `[Model]`) as an entry point for all different model types (detailed, list, ...).
 As a convention provide a default export for this model.

 ### Use the correct verbs